Adversarial Attacks against Binary Similarity Systems: Threat Model and Problem Definition

 \subsection{Problem Definition}

 Let $sim$ be a similarity function that takes as input two functions, $f_1$ and $f_2$, and returns a real number, the {\em similarity score} between them, in $[0,1]$.

 We define two binary functions to be \textit{semantically equivalent} if they are two implementations of the same abstract functionality.
 We assume that there exists an adversary that wants to attack the similarity function.
-The adversary can mount two different kind of attacks: \begin{itemize} \item \textbf{targeted attack}.
-Given two binary functions, $f_1$ (identified as \textit{source}) and $f_2$ (identified as \textit{target}), the adversary wants to find a binary function $f_{adv}$ semantically equivalent to $f_1$ such that:

-Where $\mT$ is a success threshold\footnotemark{} chosen by the attacker depending on the victim at hand. \item \textbf{untargeted attack}.
-Given a binary function $f_1$, the adversary goal consists of finding a binary function $f_{adv}$ semantically equivalent to $f_1$ such that:
+The adversary can mount two different kind of attacks: \begin{itemize}[noitemsep,topsep=2pt] \item \textbf{Targeted attack}.
+Given two binary functions, $f_1$ (identified as \textit{source}) and $f_2$ (identified as \textit{target}), the adversary wants to find a binary function $f_{adv}$ semantically equivalent to $f_1$ such that: $sim(f_{adv}, f_{2}) \ge \mT$, where $\mT$ is a success threshold\footnotemark{} chosen by the attacker depending on the victim at hand. \item \textbf{Untargeted attack}.
+Given a binary function $f_1$, the adversary goal consists of finding a binary function $f_{adv}$ semantically equivalent to $f_1$ such that: $sim(f_{1}, f_{adv}) \le \mU$.
 The threshold $\mU$ is the analogous of the previous case for the untargeted attack scenario. \end{itemize} Loosely speaking, in the first case, the adversarial sample has to be similar to a target, as in the example scenario (1) presented in Section \ref{sec:introduction}.
 In the second one, the adversarial sample has to be dissimilar from its original version, as in the example scenarios (2) and (3) also from Section \ref{sec:introduction}.